lilab-bcb/cumulus/docs/examples/example_hashing_citeseq.rst

 Example of Cell-Hashing and CITE-Seq Analysis on Cloud
 ++++++++++++++++++++++++++++++++++++++++++++++++++++++

-In this example, you'll learn how to perform Cell-Hashing and CITE-Seq analysis using **scCloud** on FireCloud.
+In this example, you'll learn how to perform Cell-Hashing and CITE-Seq analysis using **scCloud** on Terra_.

 -----------------------------

-0. Create FireCloud Workspace
+0. Create Terra Workspace
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-After registering on FireCloud and creating a workspace there, you'll need the following two information:
+After registering on Terra and creating a workspace there, you'll need the following two information:

-	* **FireCloud workspace name**.
-This is shown on your FireCloud workspace webpage, with format *"<workspace-namespace>/<workspace-name>"*.
+	* **Terra workspace name**.
+This is shown on your Terra workspace webpage, with format *"<workspace-namespace>/<workspace-name>"*.
 Let it be ``ws-lab/ws-01`` in this example, which means that your workspace has namespace **ws-lab** and name **ws-01**.
 	* The corresponding **Google Cloud Bucket location**.
-You can check it by clicking the link under **"Google Bucket"** title on your FireCloud workspace webpage.
+You can check it by clicking the link under **"Google Bucket"** title on your Terra workspace webpage.
 Let it be ``gs://fc-e0000000-0000-0000-0000-000000000000`` in this example.